 What is my conclusion, then?
 Is the Watergate scandal any sort of predictor for us today?
 Short answer: No. Although we have mirror image political scandals going on, financial markets respond to financial news, and not political news so much.
 What moves markets is not the latest headline, but expectations of corporate profitability.
 Who sleeps with whom doesn’t affect financial markets.
 But changes in Congress’ fiscal policy sure do.

 See related article: The Big Tax Code Revision

-What were the expectations during the Nixon years?
-An Arab oil embargo, with shockwaves throughout the economy.
-Continuing high fuel prices.
+During the Nixon years, an Arab oil embargo sent shock waves throughout the economy.
+We had continuing high fuel prices.
 High inflation with no sign of abating.
 High marginal tax rates.
 A never-ending Asian war.
-Taken together, these stifled economic growth.
+Taken together, all these stifled economic growth.
 Did Watergate have a deleterious effect on financial markets?
 Certainly on consumer sentiment.
 The rest of the economy languished for all the other the reasons I’ve just cited.
 Watergate just made everything feel more sour.

 The fact that the bull market is the longest running in history makes a lot of observers nervous, meaning the end of it should be near.
 What are the headwinds?
 The Fed continues to raise interest rates to a more normal range.
 All borrowing will cost a little more: your auto loan, or your adjustable rate mortgage.
 Consequently the housing market is hurting (WSJ, 10.19.18), and housing starts tend to be leading economic indicators.
 Consumer spending always drives the economy, so if consumers have a little less to spend, rate rises will have the effect of tempering growth.

-Are we at full employment, based on the statistics above?
+Do we have full employment, based on the statistics above?
 Meaning, if a business wants to expand, will it not be able to do so because there’s no one left to hire?
 This is a major concern.
 If businesses can’t expand because they can’t hire workers, that suggests a natural ceiling on economic growth.
-If there are too few workers, then wages should be rising in the aggregate, as employers bid in the marketplace for workers.
-So far, wage increases have been small.
+If there are too few workers, wages should be rising in the aggregate, as employers bid in the marketplace for new hires.
+The expected wage increases have only recently begun to materialize.
 The labor force participation rate hit the lowest measured since WWII during the Obama Administration.
-In other words, what we’re seeing now is something else that is hard to quantify – people who have left the workforce are now returning.
-That is why we haven’t seen much wage inflation with these low unemployment numbers.
+Now we have the reverse.
+What we’re seeing now is something else that is hard to quantify – people who have left the workforce are now returning.
+See WSJ article on 9.13.18.

-So here is my conclusion: The scandals then and now have many fascinating similarities, but markets still move on expectations of corporate profitability.
+The scandals then and now have many fascinating similarities, but markets still move on expectations of corporate profitability.
 In the mid-70’s we were in a recession and the stock market was in a correction.
 Currently we’re still in a bull market, which looks like it has a little way to run yet.
 The Washington political scandals will grind on.
 I can’t remember ever a time when there wasn’t one scandal or another brewing.
 It will go on for several years, doubtless.
-What effect will this have on your portfolio?
+What effect will the current scandal have on your portfolio?
 Same as on previous scandals – ultimately, I think, not a lot.

-So to the investors who are reading this: don’t be swayed by headlines.
+So to the investors who read this: don’t be swayed by headlines.
 Keep your head.
 Watch economic fundamentals.
 Good quality is still good quality, even if the price changes.
 Invest for the long term, knowing full well that bull markets correct themselves over time.